roboll/helmfile/README.md

 {{ end }}
 ```

+### Note

+The `.Values` syntax is the recommended way of using environment values.

+Prior to this [pull request](https://github.com/roboll/helmfile/pull/647), environment values were made available through the `.Environment.Values` syntax.
+This syntax is still working but is *deprecated* and the new `.Values` syntax should be used instead.

+You can read more infos about the feature proposal [here](https://github.com/roboll/helmfile/issues/640).

 ## Environment Secrets

 Environment Secrets (not to be confused with Kubernetes Secrets) are encrypted versions of `Environment Values`.